thiagovmdon/camels-ch-chem-paper/results/Dataset/README.md

 	o	Riazzino - Ticino, nawaf_id 1840
 	o	S-chanf - Inn, nawaf_id 2064
 	o	Weil, Palmrainbrücke - Rhein, nawaf_id 2078

-Currently there are monthly data for the years 2013 and 2020.
-The remaining years 2007-2023 will be produced and made available by the FOEN by the end of 2025.
-We expect update CAMELS-CH-Chem with such data in due time.

 ## References
 Currently CAMELS-CH-Chem covers `115` rivers catchments within Swiss territory.
 Please refer to the CAMELS-CH-Chem preprint, for a detailed description of the current dataset, including their respective variables units.
 For the codes used to derive the current dataset, users can refer to the [CAMELS-CH-Chem GitHub](https://github.com/camels-ch/camels-ch-chem).